The Wabash College Glee Club of 1963

 Here is one more image of Pan-Hel – it is not dated but I might place it in the late 30’s or early 40’s.

 What a great shot – the formal dress, bandstand and as we can see, all on the gym floor!
-More tomorrow when I will post some more pictures, including several shots of that fabulous Pan of 1965 – complete with luau…
+More tomorrow when I will post additional pictures, including several shots of that fabulous Pan of 1965 – complete with luau…